 If it looks like your car qualifies, the best next step is to apply to become a driver with my referral link to get best new-driver bonus available in your area.
 I may receive a commission for referring you.

 Uber vehicle requirements

 - Must be a four-door car, truck, or minivan.
 Manual (standard) transmission is OK

-- Seating and seatbelts for four passengers, not including the driver
+- Vehicle must have seating and seatbelts for 4 passengers, not including the driver

 - Must pass a mechanical vehicle inspection

 - Driver’s full name must be on the insurance for the vehicle

 - Driver’s name does NOT have to be on vehicle registration

 - Driver must pass a background check and driving record check (See it here)